dotnet/tye/docs/frontend_backend_run.md

     The dashboard should show both the `frontend` and `backend` services.
 You can navigate to both of them through either the dashboard of the url outputted by `tye run`.

+    > :warning: The `backend` service in this example was created using the `webapi` project template and will return an HTTP 404 for its root URL.

 ## Getting the frontend to communicate with the backend

 Now that we have two applications running, let's make them communicate.
 By default, `tye` enables service discovery by injecting environment variables with a specific naming convention.

+1. Open the solution in your editor of choice.

 1. Add a `GetUri()` method to the frontend project at the bottom of the Startup.cs class: